 In this Part, unless the context otherwise indicates or requires —

-“Company” includes any company, association, society or partnership consisting of more than 20 members and whether registered under this Act or not, but does not include a co-operative and provident society registered under the Co-operative and Provident Societies Act 1903, or a society registered under the Housing Societies Act 1976.
+Company includes any company, association, society or partnership consisting of more than 20 members and whether registered under this Act or not, but does not include a co-operative and provident society registered under the Co-operative and Provident Societies Act 1903, or a society registered under the Housing Societies Act 1976.

-“Debenture” includes debenture stock, bonds and any other securities of a company, whether constituting a charge on the assets of a company or not.
+Debenture includes debenture stock, bonds and any other securities of a company, whether constituting a charge on the assets of a company or not.

-“Director” includes any person occupying the position of director by whatever name called.
+Director includes any person occupying the position of director by whatever name called.

-“Dividend” includes interest.
+Dividend includes interest.

-“House” does not include an office used for business purposes.
+House does not include an office used for business purposes.

-“Prospectus” includes any prospectus, notice, circular, advertisement or other invitation offering to the public for subscription or purchase any shares of a company.
+Prospectus includes any prospectus, notice, circular, advertisement or other invitation offering to the public for subscription or purchase any shares of a company.

-“Sale” or “to sell” includes exchange.
+Sale or to sell includes exchange.

-“Share” includes share in the share capital of a company, whether a company within the meaning of this Act or not, and stock, bonds, debentures, debenture stock and other securities and units, whether having the benefit of security over the assets of the company or not.
+Share includes share in the share capital of a company, whether a company within the meaning of this Act or not, and stock, bonds, debentures, debenture stock and other securities and units, whether having the benefit of security over the assets of the company or not.

-“Unit” means any right or interest by whatever name called in a share.
+Unit means any right or interest by whatever name called in a share.

 [Section 366 amended by No. 26 of 1999 s.
 66(7); No. 12 of 2001 s.
 51.]